Showing posts with label Holleman. Show all posts

 After serving for parking for the adjacent E-Z Travel Inn for a few years, it was torn down for a strip center.

-The main tenant was Blockbuster, which moved down from 1800 Texas Avenue South.
-It also featured a location of Rhino Video Games (also owned by the Blockbuster at the time, though I don't think they had interior access).
-Rhino was bought and absorbed by GameStop in early 2007, which was disappointing as I heard Rhino actually carried classics like Super Nintendo, which GameStop had long since scrapped by then, and didn't have GameStop's aggressive policies that made it disliked by many people.
-There were some other smaller stores (not listed here, but the typical nail salons and cash stores) and a Batteries Plus, which eventually became Batteries+Bulbs in a corporate rebranding in the late 2000s.
-After Blockbuster failed in the early 2010s, the location became MattressFirm.
+- Directly next to it was Rhino Video Games (also opened 2005), also owned by Blockbuster at the time though I don't think there was any interior access.
+Rhino was bought and absorbed by GameStop in early 2007, which was disappointing as I heard Rhino actually carried classics like Super Nintendo, which GameStop had long since scrapped by then, and didn't have GameStop's aggressive policies that made it disliked by many people..
+However, Rhino didn't have much of a footprint in Texas; there were only a few other stores and all of them closed by the time it was rebranded.

 UPDATE 07-13-2021: New restaurant addition with Karin's (the restaurant added in an update a year ago) downplayed.